 Head towards the Nickel Bridge on the trail and it takes you under the bridge using a rock-covered path that can get pretty slippery when wet.
 Buttermilk then continues up and wraps around to take you to the bridge walk path, but to get down to the river for the sunrise, you follow a trail down and around.

 Once you get to the bottom, everything opens up with the Nickel Bridge above you and train tracks in front of you before the James River.
 There are a few angles to capture the bridge itself during the early morning.

 But the best views are looking east towards the city to catch the sun reflecting off of the James.
 There are a set of rocks on the James River about a 5 min walk east on the large gravel walking path.
 They jut out just enough you won’t have to worry about tree branches messing up your view.
 Unless the branches add to your image’s composure.

 There are always geese or ducks down there if you’re a wildlife photographer.
 Bring your zoom lens to catch them hanging out in the sunrise glow.

 Some of the rocks are flat and smooth, making it easy to set up a tripod for long exposure work.

 Manchester Bridge/Flood Wall Area

 Includes a few different spots but you can hit each one pretty quickly in one route.
 Or break it up and focus on one location each trip.

-Using the T Tyler Potterfield Memorial Bridge (aka T Pott Bridge) you can get to each of the locations mention in this section.
-This bridges allows easy access to Richmond’s Manchester area from Brown’s Island and offers beautiful panoramic views.
+Using the T Tyler Potterfield Memorial Bridge (aka T Pott Bridge) you can get to each of the locations mentioned in this section.
+This bridge allows easy access to Richmond’s Manchester area from Brown’s Island and offers beautiful panoramic views.